avalanche-tm/flutter-tv-shows/README.md

 - splash screen generation with flutter_native_splash
 - secure storage with flutter_secure_storage
 - logging with loggy
-- custom theming
+- custom theming and theme switching

 ## What is not covered (yet):
 - internationalization
-- dynamic theme switching
 - testing